cosmos/interchain-security/docs/docs/upgrading/migrate_v4_v5.md

 }
 ```

+###

 When updating parameters **all** parameters fields must be specified.
 Make sure you are only changing parameters that you are interested in.

-To avoid inadvertantly changing parameters you can first check the provider params using:
+To avoid accidentally changing parameters you can first check the current on-chain provider params using:

 ```shell
 interchain-security-pd q provider params -o json